 - Jer.
 31:33-34

-11 Now faith is the assurance of things hoped for, the conviction of things not seen.
-2 For by it the men of old obtained a good testimony from God.
+11 Now faith is certainty about things hoped for, and conviction about things unseen.
+2 For by it the heroes of old1 won a favorable testimony from God.

-3 By faith we understand that the worlds were framed by the word of God, so that what is seen did not come forth from things that are visible.
+3 By faith we understand that the worlds were put in place2 by the word of God, so that what is seen did not spring forth from things that lie in view.

-4 By faith Abel offered to God a more excellent sacrifice than Cain, through which he obtained a testimony that he was righteous, God himself bearing witness concerning his gifts; and through this, he—though dead—still speaks.
+4 By faith Abel offered to God a better sacrifice than that of Cain, through which he won a testimony that he was righteous, God himself bearing witness about his gifts; and though he is dead, through his faith he still speaks.

-5 By faith Enoch was taken up so as not to see death, and he was not found, because God took him up;1 for before being taken up he obtained this testimony, that he was pleasing to God.
-6 And without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.
+5 By faith Enoch was taken up so as not to see death; and he could not be found, because God himself had taken him up.3 For before he was taken up, he gained this testimony: He was pleasing to God.
+6 But without faith it is impossible to please him, for he who comes to God must believe that he exists, and that he is a rewarder of those who diligently seek him.

-7 By faith Noah, being warned of things not yet seen, was moved with godly fear, and so prepared an ark for the saving of his household, by which he condemned the world and became an heir of the righteousness that is according to faith.
+7 By faith Noah, being warned of things as yet unseen, and moved with godly fear, prepared an ark for the saving of his household; and in so doing he condemned the world and became an heir of the righteousness that comes through faith.

 The Faith of Abraham

-8 By faith Abraham obeyed when he was called to go out to the place that he would later receive as an inheritance.
-And he went out, not knowing where he was going.
-9 By faith he dwelt in the land of promise as though it were a foreign country, dwelling in tents with Isaac and Jacob, fellow heirs of the same promise; 10 for he waited for the City that has foundations, whose architect and builder is God.
+8 By faith Abraham obeyed when he was called to go out to the place he would later receive as an inheritance; and he went out not knowing where he was going.
+9 By faith he lived in the land of promise as if in a foreign country, dwelling in tents with Isaac and Jacob, who were fellow heirs of the same promise; 10 for he was looking for the city with lasting foundations,4 whose architect and builder is God.

-11 By faith Abraham received strength for the laying down of seed—though Sara herself was barren, and he past the time for conceiving children—since he judged Him faithful who had promised.
-12 Therefore, from one man, and him as good as dead, children were born, as many as the stars of the sky for multitude, and as innumerable as the sands on the seashore.
+11 By faith Abraham received strength to beget children5—though Sara herself was barren, and he past the time of life—since he regarded6 him who had promised as faithful.
+12 Therefore, from one man, and him as good as dead, children were born: as abundant as the stars in the sky, and as innumerable as the sands on the seashore.7

-13 These all died in faith, not having received the promises, but having seen and welcomed them from afar, and having confessed that they were foreigners and sojourners on the earth.
-14 For those who say such things declare plainly that they seek a homeland.
-15 And if in fact they had been thinking of the country from which they had come forth, they would have had opportunity to return.
-16 But as it is, they desire a better country, which is to say, a heavenly one.
-Therefore God is not ashamed to be called their God, for He has prepared a City for them.
+13 These all died in faith, not having received the promises, but seeing and welcoming them from afar, and confessing that they were foreigners and sojourners on the earth.
+14 For those who say such things are plainly stating that they seek a homeland.
+15 And if in fact they had been thinking of the country they left, they would have had every opportunity to return.
+16 But as it is, they desire a better country, which is to say a heavenly.
+And for this reason God is not ashamed to be called their God, for he has prepared a city for them.